qbatten-grata/eng-practices/review/reviewer/comments.md

 > Optional (or Consider): I think this may be a good idea, but it’s not strictly
 > required.
 >
-> FYI: I don’t expect you to do this in this CL, but you may find this
+> FYI: I don’t expect you to do this in this PR, but you may find this
 > interesting to think about for the future.

 This makes review intent explicit and helps authors prioritize the importance of